 We do not issue paper receipts.
 Your order confirmation email or credit card statement will serve as proof of purchase.

-FAQ About Shipping and Delivery
+FAQ About Shipping & Delivery

 Q1.
 Do you ship internationally?